Les Murakami Stadium

 Les Murakami Stadium is the baseball stadium at the University of Hawaii at Manoa in Honolulu CDP, City and County of Honolulu, Hawaii, United States.
-The stadium was built in 1984 and renamed after legendary Rainbow coach Les Murakami for the 2002 season.
+The stadium was built in 1984 and renamed after legendary Rainbow coach and College Baseball Hall of Famer Les Murakami for the 2002 season.

 History

 In 1983, the University of Hawaii appropriated the money to build a state-of-the-art on-campus baseball facility.
 The project took less than nine months to complete.
 On February 17, 1984, Rainbow Stadium opened its gates for a game between Hawaii and USC.
 The facility originally cost $11.2 million in 1984.
 In 1985, the roof, which was only the middle section, was extended down the first- and third-base lines and AstroTurf was laid over the entire playing surface, boosting the final cost to $12.2 million.

 Some of the architectural features include two concession stands, two sunken dugouts with separate locker room facilities, the new Grand Slam Booster Club room, a locker room for the umpires, the Verizon Academic Center complete with computers, a laundry room, and a training room.
 The two-tier press box is air-conditioned and carpeted, and has a radio and a television booth on opposite ends.
 The stadium seats 4,312, with 3,738 of the seats covered to shelter the fans from the frequent spring rains of Manoa, called the "Manoa Mist" by fans.

 Along with renaming the stadium in 2002, the baseball program moved the outfield fences in 15 feet and lowered them from 12 to 10 feet, turning what had been a pitchers' ballpark into a more hitter-friendly stadium.
 Also, a new fiber-optic scoreboard/message board capable of showing TV replays was added in 2002.